makrai/notes/doddapaneni2107-primer-multiling-lm.md

   * the representations are explicitly aligned using bitext and appropriate loss functions and
   * the complexity of the task is less
-* crosslingual transfer using MLLMs performs much worse than in-language supervs
+* crossl transfer using MLLMs performs much worse than in-language supervision
 * in most cases it performs worse than a translate-and-train or a translate-and-test baseline